J-Afzal/Lane-and-Object-Detection/README.md

 TODO

-1. Fix clang linting issues
-    add explicit to all constructors

-2. Clean up C++ lane detection code and supplementary code (ignore object detection) Add default CLI support to pass required paths (and add to readme) Move RollingAverage to within lane detection somehow?
+1. Clean up C++ lane detection code and supplementary code (ignore object detection) Add default CLI support to pass required paths (and add to readme) Move RollingAverage to within lane detection somehow?
+    PrintToFrame should be video manager responsibility not other classes upgrade video manager to not have to create a new object to adjust settings (set properties?) (for performance tests) standardise error messages

     Why is NAN being used everywhere?
-   NO LINTs
-   param/var names
+    param/var could be better G_VIDEO_WIDTH -> G_INPUT_VIDEO_WIDTH
     magic numbers everywhere
     clean up comments
     clean up rest of readme
-   upgrade video manager to not have to create a new object to adjust settings (for performance tests) G_VIDEO_WIDTH -> G_INPUT_VIDEO_WIDTH
-   PrintToFrame should be video manager responsibility not other classes standardise error messages remove cv::scalar
+    remove cv::scalar
+    NO LINTs

 x.
 Clean up C++ object detection code replace backend enum with // cv::dnn::Backend // cv::dnn::Target#